SiliconLabs/bluetooth_applications/bluetooth_em4_energy_mode_ibeacon/README.md

 EMU_EM4Init(&em4Init);
 ```

 To wake-up from EM4 using a specific module, the EM4WUEN register of that module must be enabled.
-In this example code, this is done via the call to  `BURTC_Init()` and `GPIO_EM4EnablePinWakeup()` for the BURTC and GPIO wakeup pin, respectively.
+In this example code, this is done via the call to  `BURTC_Init()` and `GPIO_EM4EnablePinWakeup()` for the BURTC and GPIO wakeup pins, respectively.

 ### Testing ###

-In this example, we use the Energy Profier to see how the energy changes between the advertising time and when the board is in EM4 mode by monitoring the current.
+In this example, we use the Energy Profiler to see how the energy changes between the advertising time and when the board is in EM4 mode by monitoring the current.

 If users do not have the compatible WSTK, they need to use a Silicon Labs motherboard and a debug adapter to open the Energy Profier because the Energy Profier does not support the Explorer and the Development Kit.
 The connection should be the same as below.

 ![debug adapter](images/debug_adapter.png)

 After connecting all the required hardwares, users need to go back to the LAUNCHER HOME.
-In debug adapter window, right-click on your connected motherboard and choose **device configuration** then choose **Adapter configuration** tab.
+In the debug adapter window, right-click on your connected motherboard and choose **device configuration** then choose **Adapter configuration** tab.
 Select the **Debug Mode** as **OUT** mode.

 Finally, Select the debug interface as JTAG to detect the target part.
-Open the Energy Profier to view the result.
+Open the Energy Profiler to view the result.

 ![result](images/result.png)